BlockchainCommons/bc-envelope-cli-rust/docs/Signing.md

 When used as a signer, the `envelope` tool dervives a Schnorr signing private key to make the actual signature.
 When used as a verifier, the `envelope` tool derives a Schnorr signing public key to verify the signature.

-### Agreement Keys
+### X25519 Keys

-*Agreement keys* (private and public) are not used for signing, but are mentioned here to distinguish them from *signing keys*.
-Agreement keys are used to perform key agreement for public key encryption.
+*X25519 keys* (private and public) are not used for signing, but are mentioned here to distinguish them from *signing keys*.
+X25519 keys are used to perform key agreement for public key encryption.
 Like signing keys, they are derived from key material provided by a private key base.

 ### Public Keybase

-A public key base (`ur:pubkeys`) contains a signing public key and an agreement public key.
-The signing public key is used to verify signatures from a sender, and the agreement public key is used to encrypt messages to the same entity as recipient.
+A public key base (`ur:pubkeys`) contains a signing public key and an encapsulation public key.
+The signing public key is used to verify signatures from a sender, and the encapsulation public key is used to encrypt messages to the same entity as recipient.
 The signing public key may support any of the signing algorithms listed above.
 The purpose of a public key base is to provide a single structure for both signature verification and encryption to the owner of the public key.

 ### Signing Private Key